Islandora/documentation/docs/contributing/docs_style_guide.md

 # Documentation Style Guide
+_last updated on 09-11-2020_

 ## Do's

 - Use a GitHub Pull Request to submit documentation.
+- Add or update a line at the top of the page, just under the header, with the format `_last updated on DD-MM-YYYY_` when you add a page or make changes.
 - Make it clear if the documentation is based on a particular configuration (such as Islandora Defaults) or if it applies to any deployment of Islandora.
 - Submit documentation formatted in [Markdown](https://en.wikipedia.org/wiki/Markdown) format.
     - Include a top-level heading for the whole page (using `#`)